 It is now common for the main frame to be made of metal and the fork of carbon fiber.
-See Section B, Understanding composites below.
+See Section B, Understanding Composites below.
 The relative ductility of metals and the lack of ductility of carbon fiber means that in a crash scenario you can expect some bending or bucking in the metal but none in the carbon.
-Below some load the carbon fork may be intact even though the frame is damaged.
-Above some load the carbon fork will be completely broken.
+Below a certain load the carbon fork may be intact even though the frame is damaged.
+Above a certain load the carbon fork will be completely broken.